 4. Disc Golf

 The Golden Isles Disc Golf course is located at Gascoigne Bluff on St. Simons Island.
 Gascoigne Bluff is a beautiful and unique setting amongst live oaks, whose ancestors are believed to have been used in the building of the U.S.S.
 Constitution nicknamed “Old Ironsides.”
 The 6-hole course is slightly technical because of the low tree canopy and hole design that utilizes the very old live oaks as obstacles.
 You must bring your own discs/Frisbees to play.
-If your family is particularly competitive, you can print a disc golf scorecard before your visit to the Gascoigne Bluff Disc Golf Course.

 5. Hiking Trails